Queuni/Match3-Core/README.md

 - Fix issue where empty input was not validated before passing to the parser

 - Correct the default path used when no config file is specified

+- Simplify the dependency injection so it's easier to mock in tests